 Start by mixing the dry ingredients together, then set them aside!
 This ensures they are evenly distributed in the dough!

 Next, cream together the butter and brown sugar.
-Make sure the butter is at room temperature so it combines easily!
+Make sure the butter is at room temperature so it combines easily.

-Add the dry ingredients and mix on low speed until the flour is just incorporated into the wet ingredients (so it doesn't splatter out o the bowl).
+Then, add the dry ingredients and mix on low speed until the flour is just incorporated into the wet ingredients (so it doesn’t splatter out o the bowl).
 Then increase the speed to medium until everything is evenly combined.

 Chill